 The financial information used to calculate revenues/expenses is based on unaudited numbers and is subject to change following the review of the corporate financial statements by our external auditors.
 Should there be a material difference upon completion of the auditors review; a revised report may be provided.
 The financial content of this report has been prepared by Corporate Services staff.
+Regardless, a copy of the report should be placed on the Development Services portion of the Town web page for transparency and ease of public access.

-ALIGNMENT WITH THE STRATEGIC PLAN
+ALIGNMENT WITH STRATEGIC PLAN